-It’s 2020 and several big players in the industry — Apple, Samsung, and Google — are still using 12MP cameras in their flagship devices.
+In 2021, several big players in the industry including Apple and Google are still using 12MP cameras in their flagship devices.
 Considering 40 megapixels has been common for years and 108MP main sensors have also entered the market, what gives?
-Why haven’t the big guns been putting more importance on the resolution of their cameras?
-It’s quite simple: 12MP is the current ideal resolution for smartphone sensors.
+Why has it taken so long for the big guns to put more importance on the resolution of their cameras?
+It’s quite simple: 12MP is the ideal resolution for smartphone sensors.

 There are several reasons for this, including storage space, processing time, and low light photo quality.
 Video resolution and viewing devices also play into how large a camera sensor should be.
 Then there are indirect effects like battery life and camera app performance.

-Let’s dive a little deeper into some of those areas to see why 12MP is the optimum smartphone camera resolution right now, and why I’ll be sticking with them for a little while yet.
+Let’s dive a little deeper into some of those areas to see why 12MP is the optimum smartphone camera resolution right now.

 More pixels = more data